Program & Philosophy | Summa Academy

 Personalized Learning—We relate to each student as an individual, teaching to his or her strengths and creating opportunities for development in areas of his or her greatest need.

-Multi-age—In a multi-age classrooms, students move from easier to more difficult material and from simple to more complex strategies according to their capacities and learning styles.
+Multi-age—In multi-age classrooms, students move from easier to more difficult material and from simple to more complex strategies according to their capacities and learning styles.
 We view and respect students as individuals.
-Curriculum is tailored for each student to promote social, emotional, physical, aesthetic, and cognitive development.
 Students are required to produce ideas, integrate knowledge, and complete tasks that have real-world applications.
 Students who are motivated to learn do very well at Summa Academy.

-Project-Based Learning—Ambitious and creative shared projects allow students to address community issues, deepen communication skills, interact with people of all ages, use technology, and present their work to audiences beyond the classroom.
-Project-based learning excites students as they engage new skills and enjoy the satisfaction of a completed work.
+Experiential Learning—Ambitious and creative shared projects allow students to address community issues, deepen communication skills, interact with people of all ages, use technology, and present their work to audiences beyond the classroom.
+Experiential learning excites students as they engage new skills and enjoy the satisfaction of a completed work.

 Whole Child Approach - Summa Academy is Portland’s only Natural Learning Relationships school.
 Education is most effective when it nurtures the physical, social, emotional, spiritual, and intellectual development of its students.
 That is why we maintain these 4 goals of education, while many other independent schools focus primarily on the first goal.